flowtoolz/flowtoolz.github.io/codeface/lspservice/index.md

    </div>
 </div>

-On the first attempt to launch LSPService, you'll probably need to confirm your intention to open it via the security settings:
+On you first attempt to launch LSPService, you'll probably need to confirm that intention via the security settings:

 ![](security_preferences_screenshot.png)

 LSPService will run in terminal, and as long as it's running there, the service is available.
-Check: <http://localhost:8080>.
+Check <http://localhost:8080>.

 ## Add Language Support

-LSPService automatically supports Swift, Objective-c, C and C++ if Xcode is installed.
+If Xcode is installed, LSPService automatically supports **Swift packages**.
+Be aware that using LSPService and Codeface on Swift packages, you have to `swift build` your package from the console to update what LSPService and Codeface "can see".
+This is due to a [caveat](https://github.com/apple/sourcekit-lsp#caveats) of [Apple's LSP server](https://github.com/apple/sourcekit-lsp), which is still at an early stage.

+The same LSP server from Apple should also work for Objective-c, C++ and C (see below).

-But generally, you must provide it the location of the corresponding [LSP server](https://langserver.org): LSPService creates an `LSPServiceConfig.json` file on launch if the file doesn't exist yet.
-If the file exists, it loads LSP server configurations from the file.
+Generally, you must provide locations of [LSP servers](https://langserver.org) for the languages you care about: LSPService creates an `LSPServiceConfig.json` file on launch if the file doesn't exist yet.
+If the file exists, LSPService loads server configurations from the file.
 The JSON structure is quite self-explanatory:

 ```
 {